Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Strings.rst

 ``str`` struct.
 In addition, the memory required to store the string within the struct is also dynamically allocated.
 This means that the string container and string needs to be freed after it has served its purpose.
-There are two methods that can be used to initialize a string variable of type ``str``.

-The first method for initializing a string data type uses the ``init_string`` macro described below.
+The ``init_string`` macro is used to instantiate and initialize a string container.
+The ``init_string`` macro wraps two functions in order to provide an default values.
 In the implementation shown below, the variable ``buff`` is optional.
-If it is not provided, the underlying function will allocate enough memory for the string and the null terminator.
+If ``buff`` is not provided, the underlying function will allocate enough memory for the string and the null terminator.
 If the value of ``buff`` is less than the size of ``string`` plus the null terminator, the function will allocate enoug memory for the string and its null terminator.